DylanPho/DylanPho/README.md

 # 💫 About Me:
 I am a fourth-year computer science student at the University of Colorado Denver<br><br>My passion lies in the tech industry, particularly in software development, where I aspire to contribute to innovative solutions as both a back-end and front-end developer.
 With years of experience in tech, customer service, and leadership roles under my belt, I've honed my skills in problem-solving and communication.

+## 🚀 What I'm Up To

+- 💻 Currently looking for internships for Summer 2025
+- 🤖 Finishing in my studies in discrete math, data structures, and AI/ML

 ## 🌐 Connect with me:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/dpho)